iansinnott/prompta/README.md

 ## Built With

 - [SQLite](https://www.sqlite.org/index.html) via [vlcn/cr-sqlite](https://vlcn.io/) - SQLite compiled to WASM running in the browser using CRDTs for conflict-free replication.
-- [Tauri](https://tauri.studio) - A Rust-based alternative to Electron
+- [Tauri](https://tauri.studio) - A Rust-based alternative to Electron (Only used in desktop builds)
 - [Svelte](https://svelte.dev) - Reactive UI framework